samlee088/coding-portfolio/readme.md

   ## Description

   This is a coding portfolio that was created for professional career opportunities.
-This application was created with an emphasis on react
+This application was created with an emphasis on react.

+  The application will serve as as way to showcase to future potential employers my coding portfolio.
+The application includes a generic about me section, a section that features past projects, a section that highlights my coding technical skills, additional with a link to download my resume, and finally a section to contact me directly.

   ## Table of Contents